Xilinx/ep_solutions/README.md

 Fanout: Number of loads driven by a single net.
 High-fanout nets can cause congestion and timing issues.

 ## How to Run
-All DRC Tcl files must be in <parent dir>.
+Place all the DRC TCL files in a dir of your choice (e.g. "/parent/dir").
-source <parent dir>/all.tcl
+source /parent/dir/all.tcl
 file mkdir ./postplace_drcs
 ::drc::config -max 100 -odir ./postplace_drcs
 report_drc -ruledecks EmuProto_checks -file ./pre_opt_drcs.rpt